The Battle for Critical Minerals: The Urgency and Divisions Within the U.S.-Europe Alliance

 Whether it be the radical concepts from the United States or the cautious planning in Europe, none can avoid a fundamental question: where will alternative resources come from?
 Greenland and the deep sea are held in high hopes, but the reality is fraught with challenges.

-The Allure and Pitfalls of Greenland Trump's fixation on Greenland is seen by analysts as "more of a geopolitical spectacle than a practical supply solution."
-The challenges in Greenland are comprehensive: extremely harsh environments, nearly non-existent infrastructure (lack of roads, railways), complex mineral occurrences (rare earth elements are often found in hard-to-refine eudialyte rather than common carbonatite), and potential conflicts between the fragile Arctic ecosystem and the emerging tourism industry.
-Extracting rare earths requires large amounts of toxic chemicals for separation and is often accompanied by radioactive uranium, posing extremely high environmental risks.
+The Allure and Pitfalls of Greenland Trump's fixation on Greenland is seen by analysts as more of a geopolitical spectacle than a practical supply solution.
+The challenges in Greenland are comprehensive: the extremely harsh environment, nearly non-existent infrastructure (lack of roads, railways), the complex state of mineral deposits (rare earth elements are often found in hard-to-refine eudialyte rather than the more common carbonatite), and the potential conflict between the fragile Arctic ecosystem and the emerging tourism industry.
+Extracting rare earth elements requires large amounts of toxic chemicals for separation and is often accompanied by radioactive uranium, posing extremely high environmental risks.
 Diogo Rosa, an economic geology researcher at the Geological Survey of Denmark and Greenland, points out that any mining enterprise must build all accessibility facilities from scratch and solve energy and expert manpower issues on-site.

 Technological and Commercial Uncertainties of Deep-Sea Mining Japan's deep-sea rare earth mud mining trial represents another cutting-edge path.
 The rare earth mud resources in the waters near Minamitorishima are vast, and the advantages for environmental processing are evident.
 Japan plans to assess commercial feasibility through this test, aiming to commence large-scale experiments from February next year, with a daily mining capacity of up to 350 tons of rare earth-bearing sediment.
 This is undoubtedly an ambitious plan, but the technical challenges of operating at 6,000 meters depth, the high costs, and the long-term impact of large-scale mining on deep-sea ecosystems are all unknowns.
 This is more akin to a technological reserve and strategic bet for the future, rather than a quick fix for the immediate pressures of the current supply chain.